Soft Tissue Injuries from Car Accidents

 Whiplash can cause severe pain and seriously restrict your freedom of motion.
 In some cases, it can even cause brain injury or death.
 Treatment for whiplash may include rest, injections, medication, physical therapy, foam collars, and alternative remedies such as chiropractic care.
 In rare cases, surgery is required to treat whiplash.
 Between 25 and 40 percent of whiplash victims never completely recover from their injuries.

 Injured in a Car Accident?

-An experienced car accident attorney will investigate your accident and file a claim to get you the best possible settlement to cover the cost of your medical care.
+An experienced Omaha personal injury attorney will investigate your accident and file a claim to get you the best possible settlement to cover the cost of your medical care.
 At Bottlinger Law L.L.C., we listen to your concerns with compassion.

 We handle cases in Nebraska, Iowa, Texas, and throughout the Midwest.
 Call (402) 505-8234 today for a FREE consultation.
 We’re on your side.

 Our legal team is ready to help.
 Please fill out the form below to set up a free consultation with the Bottlinger Law team.